Atomic Energy Act 1984

-Atomic Energy Licensing Act 1984 (Malay: Akta Pelesenan Tenaga Atom 1984) is the main legislation that governs the use of atomic energy and nuclear materials in Malaysia.
+Atomic Energy Act 1984 (Malay: Akta Tenaga Atom 1984), formerly known as Atomic Energy Licensing Act 1984, is the main legislation that governs the use of atomic energy and nuclear materials in Malaysia.
 It also established the Atomic Energy Licensing Board (AELB) (Note: Now Department of Atomic Energy of Malaysia (Atom Malaysia) since June 2022.), which oversees the regulation and licensing of nuclear installation, radioactive material, nuclear material, and irradiating apparatus in Malaysia.